 Fixed Units: Units means quantity of resource.
 Fixed Units means that the resource assignment quantity is fixed for the task.
 Using this task type will result in the quantity of the units assigned to a task coupled with the availability of the resource to determine the scheduling of the task.
-Example: If it takes 5 hours to drive from point X to point Y when I have full access to the driver (the resource), it will take 2 days to drive the same distance if I only have the driver for 50% of their availability or 2.5 hours per day.
-If I could only get the driver for one-fifth of their availability, the driver could only drive 1 hour per day and it would take 5 days to drive from point X to point Y. Add to that a weekend in the middle of the task and a non-working day for the resource it could take a lot longer to get to point Y.
+Example: If it takes 5 hours to drive from point X to point Y, and the driver (the resource) is available for the full 5 hours per day, it will take 1 day to get from point X to point Y. If the driver is available for 2 and a half hours per day or 50% of his availability, it will take 2 days to drive the same distance.
+If the driver is available for only 1 hour per day (20%), it will take 5 days to drive from point X to point Y. If there is a weekend in the middle of the task and a non-working day for the resource, it could take a lot longer to get to point Y.

 Fixed Work: The work of the task is fixed.
-Fixed work tasks are also effort-driven by default.
+Fixed work tasks, by default, are also effort-driven.
 The more resources assigned to the task, the less time the task will take to be completed.
 Fixed work tasks will be scheduled based on the quantity of the units of the resources assigned to the task and their availability based on their resource calendar.
-Example: If a task called “Plan event“ which has 80 hours of work, the work will be completed faster with more resources assigned.
-However, if each resource is assigned at 50% of their availability, it could take longer.
+Example: If a task called “Plan event“, and has 80 hours of work, the work will be completed in 2 weeks with 1 full time resource.
+If a second resource is added full time, the task will be completed in 1 week.
+Each resource would have performed 50% of the work.
+The more resources, the faster the work is completed.

-When coupled with the effort-driven option, the scheduling engine allows for 5 combinations of task type, effort-driven combinations:
+When task types are coupled with the effort-driven option, the scheduling engine allows for 5 combinations of task type, effort-driven combinations:

 Fixed Duration, Effort-driven on